michelleklum/cs124-lab3/design/design.md

 When a user taps the plus button on the Home Page, they will be brought to the Create List Page, where they can enter a list name into the input box in the top navigation bar, and also select an icon to represent their list.
 We wanted to give users a way to customize the appearances of their lists to their liking.
 The X icon cancels the action of creating a new list, while the checkmark icon saves the newly created list.
 This is similar to behavior seen in apps such as Google Calendar, when users edit Calendar Events on mobile devices.
 The checkmark icon is only enabled after the user has named their list and given it a representative icon.

 During usability testing for Lab 3, we noticed that there was no autofocus on the list name input textbox on the Create List Page.
-So, we corrected that in Lab 3.
+So, we corrected that in Lab 3, saving users a click.

 <img src="user_test_lab_3_create_list_page_autofocus.png" alt="User Testing Lab 3 Edit Create List Page Autofocus" width="200px">